Create Azure Blob Storage Containers

 resourceGroupName: res3376

-The defaultEncryptionScope property sets which encryption scope the container uses for all writes.
-When denyEncryptionScopeOverride is true, users cannot specify a different encryption scope when uploading blobs.
-This ensures consistent encryption across all container data, meeting compliance requirements that mandate specific key management.
+The defaultEncryptionScope property specifies which encryption scope the container uses for all writes.
+When denyEncryptionScopeOverride is set to true, users cannot override this setting at the blob level, ensuring consistent encryption across all container data.

 Enable object-level immutability with versioning